Books

 by Mother Columba Hart

 I was introduced to the divine love poetry of the Flemish mystic Hadewijch in the excellent anthology Women in Praise of the Sacred, edited by Jane Hirshfield.
-I knew I had encountered a something amazing, but that sampling in that book was frustratingly small.
+I knew I had encountered something amazing, but the sampling in that book was frustratingly small.
 I finally found this book with the complete works of this mysterious Beguine spiritual figure — visions, letters, and a beautiful collection of sacred poetry.
 The love mysticism of her poetry rightly draws comparisons to the rich traditions of Sufi and Bhakti poetry.

 Jewish Poetry